WahlOya/Tautobase/README.md

 Tautobase (.dwar file and SMIRKS transformations) and the tautomer codex can be downloaded from https://github.com/WahlOya/Tautobase.git

-For citation of the database: DOI
+For citation of the database please use: DOI

+For questions/comments, please contact the corresponding author of the article.